erikeidt/erikeidt.github.io/The-Double-E-Method.md

 	* Each *token* is examined only once, and immediately converted to an operator or operand
 	  * and placed on one of the two stacks.
 	* Can work directly on characters; does not need a formal lexer.
-	* Beyond the stacks, the only objects created are the AST's for parse output.
+	* Beyond the (reusable) stacks, the only objects created are the AST's for parse output.

 * Composable
 	* Composes with recursive descent statement parser